braver/SideBarTools/readme.md

 - Reveal In Sidebar

-To use the Compare command, configure a ["difftool"](https://github.com/braver/SideBarTools/blob/master/SideBarTools.sublime-settings).
+To use the Compare command, configure a ["difftool"](https://github.com/braver/SideBarTools/blob/master/SideBarTools.sublime-settings#L8).
 For instance, [Xcode][4] comes with FileMerge that you can call via `opendiff`.
 The command will then become available when two files, or two folders are selected.

+An additional Edit command is available, for ease of use on touch screens (thanks @PetrKryslUCSD).
+Enable it via the [settings](https://github.com/braver/SideBarTools/blob/master/SideBarTools.sublime-settings#L11).

 To open a file in its default application, consider installing the [Open in Default Application][2] package.

 If you're looking for "Reveal in Finder/Explorer" for directories, [Open in Default Application][2] does that too.

+## Goals of this package

 This package offers fewer commands than e.g. [SidebarEnhancements][1], striking a balance somewhere between the bare minimum and going overboard.
 This has benefits: